 The School of Professional Studies DS liaison is: Phong Luu, Director of Student Support at SPS

 Work with a Learning Specialist - Aside from classroom accommodations, eligible students can work with a learning specialist to develop compensatory strategies and academic skills.
-Students must first register with Disability Services to determine eligibility for this accommodation.
+You must first register with Disability Services to apply for eligibility for this accommodation.

 SPS Time Management Calculator - Research suggests that, on a weekly basis, college students should spend approximately 2-3 hours studying per credit hour (also known as points at Columbia) in order to be successful in their courses.
 This worksheet is an interactive tool meant to help you visualize how school may fit into your current, or ideal, lifestyle.
 This resource can help you easily identify areas of opportunity to maximize your time and success at Columbia University.